Jinkx Monsoon in

 June 27 - September 20

-Jinkx Monsoon, the alter ego of Jerick Hoffer and season five winner of RuPaul’s Drag Race, will star in off-Broadway’s hit production “The Vaudevillians” at The Art House from June 27 to September 20, 2014.
+Jinkx Monsoon, for sale the alter ego of Jerick Hoffer and season five winner of RuPaul’s Drag Race, case will star in off-Broadway’s hit production “The Vaudevillians” at The Art House from June 27 to September 20, sovaldi 2014.
 The drag-comedy sensation will reprise her role as Kitty Witless, alongside co-star and co-writer Richard Andriessen, better known as Dr. Dan von Dandy.
 The show makes its leap to Provincetown after extending its Off-Broadway run five times in New York earlier this season.
 For tickets and information, please click the “Get Tickets” button above, or call 1-800-838-3006.

 The New York Times writes, “Straight or gay, everyone leaves this show with sides aching from laughter.”
 Called “a pure delight” (The New York Times), “comedic genius” (Show Business Weekly), “hilarious” (BroadwayWorld), as well as “intelligent and entertaining” (TheaterMania), “The Vaudevillians” has amazed audiences since its inception.
 Even RuPaul proclaimed the performance “a triumph!”